TP 52

 The Transpac 52 (TP52) is a class of yacht used for competitive 52 Super Series yacht racing, and the Audi MedCup previously, besides the world championship of the class.
 The class is recognised by the International Sailing Federation which entitles the class to hold an Official World Championships.

 History

-The TP52 Class has grown from a non-registered club of like-minded yachtsmen inspired by Tom Pollack to a fully member controlled, registered and ISAF recognised Class with a proper set of bylaws, an annual meeting, an executive committee made up out of the members and a class president who also has to be a member.
+The TP52 Class started in 2001 and steadily grew over the years, gaining ISAF recognition in 2007, to a fully member controlled class with a set of bylaws, an annual meeting, an executive committee made up out of the members and a class president who also has to be a member.

 The original intention was to provide a yacht capable for both inshore and offshore sailing specifically the Transpacific Yacht Race.
 However, with the decline in IMS racing, the class became popular in Europe.
 A professional inshore tour was established for Europe called the MedCup.
-Recent (2022-23) rule changes help keep the class at the forefront of competitive racing.
+Recent (2022–23) rule changes help keep the class at the forefront of competitive racing.